-Our Bitcoin mining machines use open source software and hardware as their basic controller system, which may subject us to certain risks.
+Our Bitcoin mining machines use open source software and hardware as their basic controller system, which may subject us to certain risks

 We use open source software and hardware in our Bitcoin mining machines.
-For example, the AvalonMiner controller open source software needs to be installed on open source Raspberry Pi hardware, which serves as the basic controller system for the AvalonMiner, and we expect to continue to use Raspberry Pi and other open source software and hardware in the future.
 We may face claims from others claiming ownership of, or seeking to enforce the terms of, an open source license, including by demanding the release of the open source software, derivative works or our proprietary source code that was developed using such software.
 These claims could also result in litigation, requiring us to purchase a costly license or to devote additional research and development resources to change our technologies, either of which would have a negative effect on our business and operating results.
 In addition, if the license terms for the open source software we utilize change, we may be forced to re-engineer or discontinue our solutions or incur additional costs.